williammustaffa/occ-debugger/README.md

 An extension to help occ developers to debug the plarform.

 ### Development
-Install all packages...
+Install all packages
 ```
 npm install
 ```
-...and then run the dev server.
+And run the dev server.
 ```
 npm start
 ```